Shahriar-Rahi/Software-Development-Lab--Meetie/README.md

 # Installing

-Alt-H2  To install the app you only need to accept the permissions,and the app will be installed in your device.
+ To install the app you only need to accept the permissions,and the app will be installed in your device.

-#TestBugs
+# TestBugs

-Alt-H2 If your account dont register.you can  inform  us on ameensunny242@gmail.com
+If your account dont register.you can  inform  us on ameensunny242@gmail.com

 # Firebase:

-Alt-H2 You can do your own projects in firebase: https://firebase.google.com/docs/database/
+ You can do your own projects in firebase: https://firebase.google.com/docs/database/

-# Conributor:
+# Contributor:

-1.Shahriar Rahi
+1.Shahriar Rahi __
-2.Nakul Deb Nath
+2.Nakul Deb Nath __
-3.Mahmudul Hasan Rifat
+3.Mahmudul Hasan Rifat __
-4.Mohd.Ruhul Ameen
+4.Mohd.Ruhul Ameen __